-A man wearing an expensive gray suit finds himself in Central Park in New York City not knowing who he is or how he got there.
+A man (James Garner) wearing an expensive gray suit finds himself in Central Park in New York City not knowing who he is or how he got there.
 His amnesia even extends to the fact that he doesn't know how he takes his coffee.
-All he has on his possession are a crumpled piece of paper wrapped around a couple of pills, the paper also with a scribbled telephone number.
+All he has in his possession is a crumpled piece of paper wrapped around a couple of pills, the paper also has a scribbled telephone number.
 He is also wearing a ring with a broken stone, the ring engraved from its giver with his or her monogram, G.V.
 The telephone number takes him to a woman who doesn't know who he is.
-Based on what she calls him and some item association, he begins to call himself Sam Buddwing if anyone asks him.
-As he wanders New York City in a daze, he believes he may be an escaped mental patient based on a newspaper story, his clothes and the monogrammed ring.
+Based on what she calls him and some item association, he begins to call himself "Sam Buddwing" if anyone asks him.
+As he wanders New York City in a daze, he believes he may be an escaped mental patient based on a newspaper story, his clothes, and the monogrammed ring.
 But a vision of a young brunette makes him remember a woman in his life named Grace.
-He manages to spend time with a few women during the day, many times he believing that woman is ...Written by
+He manages to spend time with a few women during the day, many times believing that woman is ...Written by

 34 of 44 people found this review helpful.

 Was this review helpful to you?